Our tour of Europe

 Changing the blog.

 My blog doesn’t usually tell stories about what we will do.
 Instead, it focuses on what we did.
 But going to Europe will significantly change our lives and the blog.
 My intentions may not pan out, but I intend to publish pictures accompanied by only a few words.
 Instead of a storybook, my blog will be a picture book.
-Instead of sending emails alerting you to my newest musings, I will need to rely on Facebook to announce each new photo collection as they are published.
+Instead of sending emails to alert you to my newest musings, I’ll rely on Facebook to announce each new photo collection as it’s published.

-I will be publishing a few of the photos on Facebook; please subscribe to our Facebook page so that you can keep up with my new posts.
+I will be publishing a few of the photos on Facebook, so that you can keep up with my new posts.
 Each Facebook post will link to my blog, where you can see the rest of the pictures.
 FoxRVTravel on Facebook

 I’m not a big Facebook guy, but this will probably be a good transition.
 Trusting Facebook to keep you up-to-date isn’t my style.
 Since I don’t focus on other social media, I think this might be a good way for you to keep us updated while we are in Europe.